karthikkaiplody/ML_Project_Template/README.md

 ## Machine Learning Project Template

-This repositore consists of basic machine learning project pipeline which can be reused to create models.
+This repository contains basic machine learning project pipeline which can be reused to create models.